Beyond Good and Evil (album)

-This album marked the return of Matt Sorum as The Cult's drummer.
-Although Sorum had previously toured with the band on the Sonic Temple tour in 1989 and 1990, this was the first time that he had recorded a studio album with the band.
-It is the only Cult album to feature Sorum.

 Background and writing

 The title of the record is a reference to Friedrich Nietzsche's 1886 book of the same title, and it briefly had the mock working title of Bring Me the Head of Dave Grohl, referencing the frontman of Foo Fighters, and also the former drummer of Nirvana.
 In 2006, singer Ian Astbury claimed via the band's website that his preferred choice for the record's title was Demon Process.

 "My Bridges Burn" was originally titled "Save Me"; "Breathe" originally had the slightly longer title "Breathe (You Bastard)" along with an overdub of keyboards after the guitar solo which was later removed; and "Speed of Light" went through several different titles: originally titled "Black California", then "Who Plays the Devil" before the band decided on its final title.

-There are several CD acetates of early recordings of the songs later featured on Beyond Good and Evil.
-A CD-R of demo versions of the songs leaked out, unofficially referred to as Unmixed, Unmastered, Unsequenced, and a bootleg CD-R of later, but still unfinished versions of the songs are also in circulation.
+Reception

+Q Magazine described Beyond Good & Evil as combining "Metallica, nu-metal and the slightly psychedelic ambience of '85's Love while AllMusic praised the album as "heavy metal for the new millennium."